Kurdistan Workers' Party insurgency: Illegal abductions and enforced disappearances

 During the 1990s and onward Turkish security services have detained Kurds, in some cases they were never seen again with only eyewitnesses coming forward to tell the story.
-In 1997, Amnesty International (AI) reported that disappearances and extrajudicial executions had emerged as new and disturbing patterns of human rights violations by the Turkish state.
+In 1997, Amnesty International (AI) reported that disappearances and extrajudicial executions had emerged as new patterns of human rights violations by the Turkish state.

 The Stockholm Center for Freedom (SCF) documented eleven cases since 2016 in which people have been abducted by men identifying themselves as police officers.
 It appears to be mostly in the Turkish capital of Ankara as victims are forced into transit vans.
 Family members were unable to find out their locations from the state, indicating that they were detained secretly or by clandestine groups.
 In a case where one was finally located after 42 days missing, he was tortured for days, forced to sign a confession and handed over to police.

 Torture

-In August 1992, Human Rights Watch reported the vile practice of torture by security forces in Turkey.
+In August 1992, Human Rights Watch reported the practice of torture by security forces in Turkey.
 The victims of torture interviewed by Helsinki Watch had revealed the systematic practice of torture against detainees in police custody.
 Sixteen people had died in suspicious circumstances in police custody, ten of them Kurds in the Southeast.

-In 2013, The Guardian reported that the rape and torture of Kurdish prisoners in Turkey are disturbingly commonplace.
+In 2013, The Guardian reported that the rape and torture of Kurdish prisoners in Turkey are commonplace.
 According to the report, published by Amnesty International in 2003, Hamdiye Aslan, a prisoner accused of supporting the Kurdish group, the PKK, had been detained in Mardin Prison, south-east Turkey, for almost three months in which she was reportedly blindfolded, anally raped with a truncheon, threatened and mocked by officers.

 In February 2017, a report published by the Office of the United Nations High Commissioner for Human Rights stated the Turkish authorities had beaten and punched detainees, using sexual violence, including rape and threat of rape.
 In some cases, the detainees were photographed nude and threatened with public humiliation after being tortured by Turkish authorities.